Borets/builddemo/scripts/render-deploy-analyzer/README.md

 - `-n, --number <count>`: Number of deployments to analyze (default: 10)
 - `-o, --output <file>`: Save the report to a JSON file
 - `-d, --debug`: Show debug information to help troubleshoot API issues
+- `-l, --logs`: Fetch and analyze build logs to extract build-only time (separate from deployment overhead)

 ### Examples